DorArlaki/Deploy-Group-Policy/Uninstall-AnyDesk/README.md

 ## Customization

-You can customize the script by editing variables such as `$newValue` to adjust the uninstallation behavior or add further cleanup tasks.
+You can customize the script by editing variables, such as `$newValue`, to modify the uninstallation behavior or add further cleanup tasks as needed.

-Enjoy simplifying your AnyDesk uninstallation and keeping your Downloads folders tidy! 😊🌟
+## Additional Notes

+- **Shared Folder**: To deploy this script via Group Policy, create a shared folder on a domain computer.
+Ensure that the shared folder has the following settings:
+  - Security Permissions: Domain computers should have Read and Execute permissions on the folder.
+  - Sharing: Share the folder with the name you specify in the script, and give permissions to domain computers.

+- **Shared Delegation**: Ensure that the shared folder does not have any shared delegation that may interfere with script execution.

+- **Administrator Account**: The script requires an administrator account with appropriate privileges for uninstalling software.

+## Acknowledgments

+- Special thanks to the PowerShell community for their contributions and support.